 5) Low Level of Transmission Fluid or Gear Oil

 It is important to flush and change your transmission fluid (or gear oil) every once in a while.
-If you don’t change it or if you have a transmission fluid leak, then your gears won’t be getting the lubrication they need.
+If you have signs of burnt transmission fluid and you don’t change it or if you have a transmission fluid leak, then your gears won’t be getting the lubrication they need.

 How to Fix